-A Woman's Place offers safe shelter to women and their children.
+A Woman's Place offers safe shelter to victims and their children.
 Residents follow a 30 day program that focuses on safety and fostering self-reliance.

 AWP legal advocates provide assistance and support during the civil protection order process, and legal referrals as appropriate.

-AWP staff work with women to achieve self-sufficiency by obtaining housing, utilizing social services and other community agencies, and gaining employment.
+AWP staff work with survivors to achieve self-sufficiency by obtaining housing, utilizing social services accessing community agencies, and gaining employment.

-Safety is our number one concern.
-AWP works with all clients to establish a safety plan to suit their situation.
+Safety is our number one priority at A Woman's Place.
+AWP works with all clients to establish a safety plan designed specific to their experience and situation.

 Counseling & Support Services